philipedls/Optimization-Linux-Distro/README.md

 # Optimization-Linux-Distro
 this sequence of steps should work on any linux distributions based on debian or ubuntu

-## tested distributions: ubuntu, Xubuntu, Kubuntu, KDE Neon and Elementary OS
+## tested distributions: Ubuntu, Xubuntu, Kubuntu, KDE Neon and Elementary OS

 ### 1: Clearing RAM cache